-In J.D.B. v.
-North Carolina, the Supreme Court was asked to decide whether the age of a child subjected to police questioning is also relevant to this custody determination.
+This activity explores the Supreme Court decision in J.D.B. v.
+North Carolina.
+In this case, the Supreme Court was asked to decide if the age of a child subjected to police questioning is also relevant to custody determinations spelled by the Miranda warnings.
+Participants will analyze the the Supreme Court case and apply it to a fictional scenario involving a high school student and shoplifting.